emresevilgen/VentLog/README.md

 - Integrating some parts of the code.

 Munib Emre Sevilgen
-- I have contributed to come up with an idea to form our project
+- Came up with an idea to form our project
-- I have contributed to the Requirement Report.
+- Contributed to the Requirement Report.
-- I have contributed to the Requirement Report Critique.
+- Contributed to the Requirement Report Critique.
-- I have prepared my part in the Requirement Report presentation and the template of the presentation.
+- Prepared some parts in the Requirement Report presentation and the template of the presentation.
-- I have presented my parts of the presentation.
+- Presented my parts of the presentation.
-- I have written my part for the revised Requirement Report.
+- Wrote my parts for the revised Requirement Report.
-- I have prepared the screenshots for the User Design Report.
+- Prepared the screenshots for the User Design Report.
-- I have contributed to write the critique of Group 1F’s UI Design Report.
+- Contributed to write the critique of Group 1F’s UI Design Report.
-- I have contributed to prepare the UI Design presentation.
+- Contributed to prepare the UI Design presentation.
-- I have contributed to revise our UI Design Report.
+- Contributed to revise our UI Design Report.
-- I have prepared the UML diagram for the Detailed Design Report.
+- Prepared the UML diagram for the Detailed Design Report.
-- I have written my part of the Detailed Design Report.
+- Wrote my part of the Detailed Design Report.
-- I have written some of the Java classes that will work behind the Android codes.
+- Wrote some of the Java classes that will work behind the Android codes.
 (Archive, Cinema, Event, EventContainer, GroupLog, Log, MyLog, Template and Trash)
-- I have written some of the Android classes and xmls.
+- Wrote some of the Android classes and xmls.
 (ShowEventActivity class, Menu xmls and MyLog class)

 Ece Çanga
 - I have updated the design of the wiki page.